sebassem/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-vmware-vsphere/eslz-arc-vmware-identity-access-management.md

 Azure Arc-enabled VMware vSphere supports on-premises and other cloud environments that are integrated with different identity and access management systems.
 In addition to existing VMware vCenter role-based access control (RBAC), Azure Arc-enabled VMware vSphere supports Azure RBAC to unify access management across VMware vCenter and minimize operational overhead.

-The combination RBAC models your organization should use depends on what usage needs your organization has.
+The combination RBAC models your organization should depend on what usage needs your organization has.
 Some examples are:

 - Onboarding a VMware vCenter to Azure Arc
 - Register and manage Virtual Machines of an Arc-enabled VMware vCenter
-- Deploy guest management (Arc agent) and extensions (Azure Policy, Azure Monitor, etc.) on an Arc-enabled VMware vCenter virtual machines.
+- Deploy guest management (Arc agent) and extensions (Azure Policy, Azure Monitor, etc.) on Arc-enabled VMware vSphere virtual machines.
 - Deploy new VMware virtual machines on an Arc-enabled VMware vCenter
 - Using Azure RBAC to access Azure resources